Beatles Inspired Kids Wear

 Filled with iconic characters, comedy and kaleidoscopic colour, the 1969 animated film ‘Yellow Submarine’ has a youthful energy that was made for Kids.
 Its uplifting message of togetherness is an important one to instil at a young age, and after attending a screening of the film for its 50th anniversary last year, Stella was inspired to reimagine it for a new generation.

 Featuring nods to imagery and costumes from ‘Yellow Submarine’, the collection is brimming with pieces that kids will love to dress up in.
-Outerwear takes the form of marching band uniforms, drum-shaped accessories are adorned with ‘Sergeant Pepper’ graphics, staples are decorated with spirited Blue Meanies and bright embroidery makes a statement on bombers.
+Outerwear takes the form of military jackets, drum-shaped accessories are adorned with ‘Sergeant Pepper’ graphics, staples are decorated with spirited Blue Meanies and bright embroidery makes a statement on bombers.

 Shop the Story

-The campaign film tells the story of a group of kids who come together after school for their music club, where they can dance, play and be themselves.
+The campaign film for the Beatles inspired collection tells the story of a group of kids who come together after school for their music club, where they can dance, play and be themselves.
 Dutch filmmaker Femke Huurdeman directed the film, and she chats to us about the experience, The Beatles and her career in our interview below.

 How did you get started in filmmaking?